iCookbook/Persistence/README.md

 # Persistence

-Persistence layer of the project
+Layer responsible for persistant data storage of the application